 you and I refuse to get involved, leaving the field open

 to the "crooks" by default.
 An example of Circular Reasoning.

 Xenophobia.
 Ethnic Prejudice): A badly corrupted, discriminatory argument from ethos where

 arguments, experiences or objections are arbitrarily disregarded, ignored or put down

-without consideration because those involved "are not like us," or "don't
+without serious consideration because those involved "are not like us," or "don't

 think like us."
-E.g., "It's OK for Mexicans to earn half a buck an
+E.g., "It's OK for Mexicans to earn a buck an

-and daylight robbery, but way down south of the border they're not
+exploitation and daylight robbery but south of the border,

 about life and death the

 same way we do."
 A vicious variety of